-Now lets test your memory…
+Now, let’s test your memory…

 It was around Rs 25.
 As of today, it is about Rs 66.
 Now suppose you had invested that Rs 25 in real estate, which grew at 12.1% as mentioned few paragraphs earlier.
 This would have grown to Rs 139.
 Enough to buy 2 liters of petrol today.
 Now if this was invested in a mutual fund, which somehow could manage 25% return, it would have grown to Rs 711.
 Enough to buy at least 11 liters of petrol.

-And this is a repetition of earlier statement.
+And this is a repetition of the earlier statement.
 One should not give any second thought about buying your 1st property for self-occupancy, whether it is with or without tax benefits.

 However, based on our comparative analysis above (and estimated returns), one should think twice (or even ten times…) before buying a second home for investment purpose.
 One should carefully weigh all the available data and then take a wise call.
 Just because your friend or family member is investing in real estate does not mean that you should also do it.
 You should evaluate your own financial goals and think about how you plan to achieve it, and then decide whether you want to ‘invest’ in real estate or not.

 A hard and physical asset will always give a huge mental comfort and satisfaction over other financial assets like mutual funds.
 But it is also true that it may not always be the best available investment option.
-In fact, investing in house funded through loan, is a huge long-term liability – which chokes the ability of the person to save and invest in other right instruments for future.
+In fact, investing in house funded through a loan, is a huge long-term liability – which chokes the ability of the person to save and invest in other right instruments for the future.

-In our opinion (and it is ours and you can ignore it), after purchase of the 1st property for self-use, if there is any surplus cash left to invest, you should invest it as per your asset allocation (which includes debt, equity, gold & real estate).
+In our opinion (and it is ours and you can ignore it), after the purchase of the 1st property for self-use, if there is any surplus cash left to invest, you should invest it as per your asset allocation (which includes debt, equity, gold & real estate).
 If the asset allocation permits you to invest in real estate, you may very well do it.
 But if it doesn’t, then you should refrain from investing in it.
 Investing in real estate for the sake of saving tax may not be the best thing to do.

 As stated at the beginning of this article, this is one hell of a controversial debate.
-And there is not straight-forward logical answer to it.
+And there is not a straight-forward logical answer to it.
 There are no thumb rules or any other rules.
-The question of Real Estate Vs Mutual Funds can only be answered by you an you alone.
+The question of Real Estate Vs Mutual Funds can only be answered by you and you alone.

 We have simply made an attempt to clear the myth that “Real estate investing is the only best Investment Option” available for everyone.
-We have done all the calculations by estimating the returns net off expenses.
+We have done all the calculations by estimating the returns net of expenses.
 We cannot just ignore expenses like those who just tell you the number of times their property has appreciated in value.